 Refer back to the home values graph.
-On the bottom horizontal axis, you have the price listed in thousands of dollars.
-The range is from around 100,000 up almost to 800,000.
-The majority of the values are concentrated right there, right around the $300,000 mark.
-This is going to be a right skewed or a positively skewed distribution curve.
+On the bottom (horizontal) axis, you have the price listed in thousands of dollars.
+The range is from around 100,000 up to almost 800,000.
+The majority of the values are concentrated right around the $300,000 mark.
+This is going to be a right skewed, or positively skewed, distribution curve.

 Why is it right skewed?
-Because there are quite a few observations right there around that $300,000 point, but there are also a lot of values of homes that are priced much higher.
-That would pull the mean up while leaving the median or the middle value relatively low.
+Because so many observations are around that $300,000 point, but there are also a lot of homes priced much higher.
+That pulls the mean up while leaving the median or the middle value relatively low.

 In this case, the mode would be the smallest value, then the median, and then the mean.
 You’d read the graph along the horizontal axis from left to right.

 You see a relatively low number on the lower end in terms of the value of miles on a car.
-This is because people might wait a lot longer to trade in their vehicles, and they might have had to have higher mileage on them.
+This is because people might wait a lot longer to trade in their vehicles, which might mean they have higher mileage.
 You’d see a left skewed distribution.
 Notice that the tail points to the left.

 So how do we identify differences between distributions?
-Look at this graph that shows a normal distribution.
+Look at this graph, which shows a normal distribution.
 It’s symmetrical.
-The mean, the median, and the mode would be identical, and they’d be the value right there in the middle.
+The mean, median, and mode are identical, and they’d be the value right there in the middle.

-Bank account balances would be an example of skewed distribution, and it would be right skewed.
+Bank account balances are an example of skewed distribution, and they are right skewed.
 Some people have quite a bit of money in their bank account, but many don’t.
-In this situation the mode and the median are going to be relatively low, and the mean’s going to be higher.
-That’s simply because there are some large balances that would pull the mean up.
+In this situation, the mode and the median are going to be relatively low, and the mean’s going to be higher.
+That’s simply because there are some large balances that pull up the mean.

 For an example of a left skewed distribution, look at the heart rate of a sample of people.
-You’re going to see the heart rate measured in beats per minute, and the mean beats per minute is probably somewhere around the 70 and 80 mark.
-You will see some beats that are higher than that and some that are lower than that.
-However, there will be very few people with a low heart rate.
-That’s going to bring you to a situation that's going to reflect a left skewed distribution.
+You’re going to see the heart rate measured in beats per minute, and the mean beats per minute is probably somewhere around the 70 or 80 mark.
+You will see some beats that are higher or lower than that.
+However, there will be relatively few people with a low heart rate.
+That’s going to bring you to a situation reflected by a left skewed distribution.

-If the mean happens to be greater than the median and the mode, it is a right skewed distribution.
-If the mean happens to be equal to the median and the mode, it’s going to be a normal distribution.
-If the mean would be less than the median and the mode, it is a left skewed distribution.
+If the mean is greater than the median and the mode, it is a right skewed distribution.
+If the mean is equal to the median and the mode, it’s a normal distribution.
+If the mean is less than the median and the mode, it is a left skewed distribution.